xjtuiair-cag/SiYuan/README.md

 1. Support more boards, such as `xilinx vc709 board`, `Genesys 2 Kintex-7 FPGA Development Board`.

 2. Make SiYuan a out of order RISC-V core.

+3. Add the [NPU](https://github.com/xjtuiair-cag/XJTU-Tripler) to SiYuan as a coprocessor